-The exam is assessed with a mark according to the 7-step scale and with participation of an external examiner.
+The exam is an internally assessed exam with a mark according to the 7-step scale.

 3.5.1.4 Tools for Quantitative Analyses TQAV1

 The students will sit for a 4-hour written exam at VIA University College and assignments will be available at the start of the exam.
 The exam is assessed individually.
 The exam is assessed according to the learning objectives in the Tools for Quantitative Analysis TQAV1.